 Giving partnerships the speed and scale they need

-We strongly believe that the private sector becomes stronger when we join forces to deliver ambitious solutions based on technical know-how which not only solves one challenge, but creates value at a local, regional and global scale.
+We strongly believe that the private sector becomes stronger when we join forces with each other and with other actors such as governments and international organizations to deliver ambitious solutions based on technical know-how which not only solves one challenge, but creates value at a local, regional and global scale.
 So, the more widely available energy efficient, state-of-the-art equipment becomes in the markets we operate in, the better we serve the climate.
-In other words, delivering solutions to the world's challenges is really good business.
+In other words, delivering solutions to the world's challenges is also good business.

 Energy efficiency FAQ